anthonywithah/chase-the-legend/Readme.md

 Earn bonus throws each time the Player hits 3 numbers in a row (in a Round).
 Continue the Streak until the Player misses the next required number.
 When the Bonus Streak is over - Reset and start the next Round.
 Bonus Streak’s are essential when playing higher ranked Legend’s.
 Add your best Streak per Match to the Scoreboard.

 ### Defeated
 If the Player loses 3 Matches in a row, the Player is defeated and is out of the tournament.
-Track the number of Matches played per Legend using the stacked tick boxes.
+Track the number of Matches played per Legend using the Stacked Tick Boxes.
 When a Player is defeated, add a cross to the Legend that defeated the Player in the Defeated column.
 For the purpose of the final Legend’s Total score - all remaining Legend’s score the maximum 20.

 ### Winning
 The Player wins a match by either hitting 20 before or in the same Round as the Legend.
 There are no draws in Chase The Legend.
 If the Legend reaches 20 first and the Player cannot hit 20 in the same Round, the Player is defeated and will need to replay that Legend to progress to the next Match.
 The Player can only be crowned Chase The Legend Champion upon defeating all Legend’s in a Tournament.